 Get your nymphs down to the fish.
 Put them in the strike zone — low — where the trout live.
-Keep your streamer near the rock bed because that’s where the baitfish are.
+Keep your streamer near the riverbed because that’s where the baitfish are.
 Cast your flies over by that wet log.
 Trout love structure.

 It’s all true.
 And to fish well, to be effective with our underwater patterns, we must take chances.
 Get low, but not so low that you hang up every cast.
 Target the structure and get close, but not so close that you drive the hook into a dead log.